gelguy/wilder.nvim/README.md

       \ ])
 ```

-The pipeline is a list of functions (referred to as pipes) which are executed
-in order, passing the result of the previous function to the next one.
 `wilder#branch()` is a higher-order pipe which is able to provide control flow given its own lists of pipelines.

 See the docs at `:h wilder-pipeline` for a more details.